-1) that a person is treated less favourably than the way another person is treated, has been treated or would be treated in a comparable situation (direct discrimination).
-2) that an apparently neutral provision, criterion or practice puts a person at a particular disadvantage compared with other persons, unless said provision, criterion or practice has an acceptable aim and the means used are appropriate and necessary for achieving this aim (indirect discrimination)

-- 3) the deliberate or de facto infringement of the dignity and integrity of a person or group of people by creating an intimidating, hostile, degrading, humiliating or offensive environment (harassment) and - 4) an instruction or order to discriminate.

-According to the Non-discrimination Act education providers and employers shall, in everything they do, purposefully and methodically foster equality and consolidate administrative and operational practices that will ensure the fostering of equality in preparatory work and decision-making.
+- 1) that a person is treated less favourably than the way another person is treated, has been treated or would be treated in a comparable situation (direct discrimination) - 2) that an apparently neutral provision, criterion or practice puts a person at particular disadvantage compared with other persons, unless said provision, criterion or practice has an acceptable aim and the means used are appropriate and necessary for achieving this aim (indirect discrimination) - 3) the deliberate or de facto infringement of the dignity and integrity of a person or group of people by creating an intimidating, hostile, degrading, humiliating or offensive environment (harassment) - 4) an instruction or order to discriminate and consolidate administrative and operational practices that will ensure the fostering of equality in preparatory work and decision-making.
 In particular, the authorities shall alter any circumstances that prevent the realisation of equality.
+Accessibility of buildings and premises is regulated by the Land Use and Building Act (132/1999) and the Government Decree on the Accessibility of Buildings (241/2017).

+According to the Non-discrimination Act education providers and employers shall, in everything they do, purposefully and methodically foster equality